JACoW-org/docs-IPAC/docs/InvitedOrals/SStipsandtricks.md

 ## 2. Statistics of abstracts in tracks/MCs

+**Note**: the stats described in this section can be easilly obtained from the module [CfA Statistics](../SSSPCsetup/#reviewing-statistics).
+This tip has been left here as an inspiration for any possible similar needs.

 ### Number of abstracts originally submitted for a track/MC

 1. From the *Workflows > Call for Abstracts > List of Abstracts: Manage*,  filter all the submitted abstracts selecting only one track/MC by way of the "*Submitted for tracks*" button/filter